 It’s best practice to collect on all accounts receivable promptly.
 After all, the longer an invoice is outstanding, the less chance you have to collect the full value that your firm earned.

-Despite this, the medium amount of revenue that’s uncollected at any given time (referred to as collection lockup) is about 45 days, according to Clio’s 2023 Legal Trends Report.
-What’s more, 11% of invoices never get paid by clients.
+Despite this, the medium amount of revenue that’s uncollected at any given time (referred to as collection lockup) is about 27 days, according to Clio’s latest Legal Trends Report research.
+What’s more, 9% of invoices never get paid by clients.

 For those clients that are slow to pay, making an effort to close them out in December will make things a lot less messy for your law firm financials the following year.

-Step 1: Ensure time entries and bills are current
+Step 1: Ensure time entries, expenses, and bills are current

-Before you can look at your collections, it’s important to ensure your firm has been on top of time tracking and billing.
+Before you can look at your collections, it’s important to ensure your firm has stayed on top of time tracking and billing

-One way to achieve this is to ensure everyone at your firm has tracked their hours through the end of November, so subsequent billing can take place at the beginning of December.
+One way to achieve this is to ensure everyone at your firm has tracked their hours and expenses through the end of November so subsequent billing can take place at the beginning of December.

 If you’re using the right software, this step should be easy.
-For example, Clio Manage’s legal time and expense tracking software makes it simple to accurately track hours in real-time, using legal calendaring software from your inbox, and more—as well as send out bills and organize your law firm financials.
+For example, Clio Manage’s legal time and expense tracking software makes it simple to accurately track hours and expenses in real time.
+With Clio, you can easily add time entries directly from your legal calendaring software, track time from your inbox, track time and expenses via Clio’s mobile app, and more—and send out bills and organize your law firm financials.

 Step 2: Run an accounts receivable report